EngNormie/Projects-Portfolio/README.md

 This repository is a selected compilation of my projects spanning my career practice in data analysis, data science, artificial intelligence, business process modeling and automation.
 These projects are meant to showcase skills as well as help others acquire highly demanded tech skills in modern enterprises.

+* Datasets used for the analysis are located in the other [Datasets](https://github.com/EngNormie/Datasets/) repository.

+* Data visualization files are located in the [Data-Visualizations](https://github.com/EngNormie/Data-Visualizations) repository.

 ## Data Analysis and Visualization

 ## Machine Learning and Artificial Intelligence